nashville-software-school/client-side-mastery/book-2-queen-bee/chapters/QUEEN_HAIL.md

 ## The Queens in Your Life

 Now invoke the function a couple more times, passing in arguments representing the queens in your life.
-Make sure you console the string that the function returns.
+Make sure you `console.log()` the string that the function returns.

 Make sure you run the following command in your terminal to execute your code.